A few months ago, I helped people at a local church sign-up to sponsor children. During the first half of my shift, I got asked a lot of questions.

 In a relationship, birthdays matter.
 And communication matters.
 And gifts matter.

 For the rest of my shift, I told people how they could have a relationship with a child.
 And people responded!
-Over 110 children were sponsored that morning.
+More than 110 children were sponsored that morning.

 And love is what our world needs more than money.

-Here are five easy ways to build a relationship with the student you sponsor and to keep sponsorship from becoming something that just shows up on your monthly bank statement:
+Here are five easy ways to build a relationship with the child you sponsor and to keep sponsorship from becoming something that just shows up on your monthly bank statement:

 1. Write letters.